Kenneth T. Lamneck Sells 2,000 Shares of Insight Enterprises, Inc. (NASDAQ:NSIT) Stock

 - On Friday, September 10th, Kenneth T. Lamneck sold 232 shares of Insight Enterprises stock.
 The stock was sold at an average price of $97.03, for a total value of $22,510.96.

-Large investors have recently made changes to their positions in the company.
-Vident Investment Advisory LLC increased its stake in shares of Insight Enterprises by 17.3% in the second quarter.
-Vident Investment Advisory LLC now owns 20,918 shares of the software maker’s stock valued at $2,092,000 after buying an additional 3,088 shares in the last quarter.
-Redwood Investment Management LLC acquired a new stake in Insight Enterprises in the second quarter worth about $1,672,000.
-Metropolitan Life Insurance Co NY increased its position in Insight Enterprises by 106,544.4% in the second quarter.
-Metropolitan Life Insurance Co NY now owns 9,598 shares of the software maker’s stock worth $960,000 after purchasing an additional 9,589 shares during the period.
-Teacher Retirement System of Texas increased its position in Insight Enterprises by 17.4% in the second quarter.
-Teacher Retirement System of Texas now owns 4,619 shares of the software maker’s stock worth $462,000 after purchasing an additional 686 shares during the period.
-Finally, Alliancebernstein L.P. boosted its holdings in Insight Enterprises by 7.2% during the second quarter.
-Alliancebernstein L.P. now owns 111,830 shares of the software maker’s stock worth $11,184,000 after buying an additional 7,510 shares during the last quarter.
+NSIT has been the subject of a number of research reports.
+Zacks Investment Research raised Insight Enterprises from a “hold” rating to a “buy” rating and set a $116.00 target price for the company in a report on Wednesday.
+Barrington Research lifted their target price on Insight Enterprises from $116.00 to $122.00 and gave the stock an “outperform” rating in a report on Thursday, November 11th.

-Several equities analysts have commented on NSIT shares.
-Zacks Investment Research upgraded Insight Enterprises from a “hold” rating to a “buy” rating and set a $116.00 price target on the stock in a report on Wednesday.
-Barrington Research increased their price objective on Insight Enterprises from $116.00 to $122.00 and gave the company an “outperform” rating in a research report on Thursday, November 11th.
+Several institutional investors have recently bought and sold shares of the company.
+Mercer Global Advisors Inc. ADV increased its position in shares of Insight Enterprises by 1.2% in the second quarter.
+Mercer Global Advisors Inc. ADV now owns 8,907 shares of the software maker’s stock valued at $891,000 after buying an additional 107 shares in the last quarter.
+Leuthold Group LLC increased its position in shares of Insight Enterprises by 0.3% in the third quarter.
+Leuthold Group LLC now owns 48,647 shares of the software maker’s stock valued at $4,382,000 after buying an additional 137 shares in the last quarter.
+Schonfeld Strategic Advisors LLC increased its position in shares of Insight Enterprises by 2.8% in the third quarter.
+Schonfeld Strategic Advisors LLC now owns 5,241 shares of the software maker’s stock valued at $472,000 after buying an additional 141 shares in the last quarter.
+CIBC Asset Management Inc increased its position in shares of Insight Enterprises by 3.8% in the third quarter.
+CIBC Asset Management Inc now owns 4,151 shares of the software maker’s stock valued at $374,000 after buying an additional 153 shares in the last quarter.
+Finally, Stifel Financial Corp increased its position in shares of Insight Enterprises by 1.6% in the second quarter.
+Stifel Financial Corp now owns 9,993 shares of the software maker’s stock valued at $999,000 after buying an additional 159 shares in the last quarter.

 About Insight Enterprises